Property QT of relatively hierarchically hyperbolic groups: Estimation of thick distance via quasi-axes

 \section{Estimation of thick distance via quasi-axes}

-Our proof in this section is inspired by \cite{NY23}.
-The main technique in the proof of \cite[Lemma 5.5]{NY23} that is different from \cite{BBF21} is the use of the Extension Lemma (see Lemma \ref{ExtensionLem} below).
-This lemma is widely applicable so it benefits us to deal with HHGs.
-In the original statement of \cite[Lem.~4.13]{NY23}, it is required that the group action is cobounded, but it does not matter if we relax this condition.
-The readers could compare it with \cite[Theorem 4.19]{BBF21} for mapping class groups.
+Our proof in this section is inspired by \cite{NY23a}.
+The main technique in the proof of \cite[Lemma 5.5]{NY23a} that is different from \cite{BBF21} is the use of the Extension Lemma \cite[Lemma 2.14]{Yan19}.
+Lemma \ref{ExtensionLem} below is a trimmed version for acylindrical actions on hyperbolic spaces.
+In the original statement of Lemma \ref{ExtensionLem} in \cite{NY23a}, the group action is required to be cobounded, but it is easy to see from the proof that this condition can be removed.

-\begin{lem}[Extension Lemma] \cite[Lem.~4.13]{NY23} Let $H$ be a non-elementary group acting acylindrically on a $\delta$--hyperbolic space $Y$.
+\begin{lem}[Extension Lemma] \cite[Lemma~4.13]{NY23a} Let $H$ be a group acting non-elementarily and acylindrically on a $\delta$-hyperbolic space $Y$.
 Fix a base point $o\in Y$.
 There exists a set $F\subset H$ of three loxodromic elements and constants $\lambda\ge 1, c\ge 0$ with the following property.

 For any $h\in H$ there exists $f\in F$ such that $hf$ is a loxodromic element and the bi-infinite path